Our current facility is located in a purpose built, state of the art facility in Portrane, North County Dublin.

 - Medium Security Unit

-The new site will also have a Village Centre, which will provide health, vocational, recreational and social opportunities for patients in the NFMHS Portrane.
+The new site also has a Village Centre, which will provide health, vocational, recreational and social opportunities for patients in the NFMHS Portrane.

 The key aims of the delivery of this new service is to enable the service: